MoMaherB/alx-backend-javascript/README.md

-This is README file for the back-end specilization
+This is README file for the back-end specilization.